Mississippi College: Campus

-Mississippi College's main campus in Clinton sits on more than 80 acres.
+Mississippi College's main campus in Clinton is more than 80 acres.
 The Mississippi College School of Law is located in downtown Jackson.
-Classes are also offered on Saturday mornings.

-Notable buildings at Mississippi College include its historic Provine Chapel that opened in 1860 and is the oldest building on the Clinton campus.
+Notable buildings at Mississippi College include its historic Provine Chapel, the oldest building on the Clinton campus, which opened in 1860.
 During the Civil War, U.S. General Ulysses S. Grant used it as a hospital for his wounded troops and reports say it was also used as a stable for his horses.

-Opened in 1926, Alumni Hall houses a gymnasium used for intramural basketball games, and a large pool used for water aerobics by students, faculty and staff.
-Built in 1948, Nelson Hall serves as the university's administration building and contains Swor Auditorium, the venue for concerts and other musical performances.
+Opened in 1926, Alumni Hall houses a gymnasium and a pool.
+Built in 1948, Nelson Hall serves as the university's administration building and contains Swor Auditorium, the venue for musical performances.
 Aven Hall houses the recitals at the Jean Pittman Williams Recital Hall and some theatre performances in the Aven Little Theater.
 The Samuel Marshall Gore Galleries hosts fine art exhibitions.

 The A.E.
-Wood Coliseum is used for MC Choctaws basketball games as well as serving as the site for university graduations.
-Self Hall houses the MC School of Business and Lowrey Hall, the former MC library, serves as the home of the School of Education.
-The modern Leland Speed Library houses books, audiotapes, computers, study rooms, meeting rooms and its Learning Resources Center that includes studios for the Department of Communication to videotape events on campus.
-The 20,000-square-foot Royce Medical Science Center, named in honor of President Emeritus Lee G. Royce, opened in January 2013 and contains a cadaver lab, research facilities and new classrooms.
-The 106,000-square-foot Baptist Healthplex serves the health and fitness needs of faculty, staff, students, alumni and Jackson area residents.
-The Healthplex also contains medical offices serving the community and is home of MC's Physician Assistant Program.
-The School of Law building in downtown Jackson serves more than 500 law students each year.
+Wood Coliseum is used for MC Choctaws basketball games and is the site for university graduations.
+Self-Hall houses the MC School of Business and Lowrey Hall, the former MC library, and the School of Education.
+The Leland Speed Library houses its Learning Resources Center which includes studios for the Department of Communication.
+The 20,000-square-foot Royce Medical Science Center, named in honor of President Emeritus Lee G. Royce, opened in January 2013.
+The 106,000-square-foot Baptist Healthplex contains a gym and medical offices.
+The Healthplex is also the home of MC's Physician Assistant Program.
 Cockroft Hall houses the nursing and kinesiology departments.
-The B.C.
-Rogers Student Center includes the campus cafeteria, meeting rooms for large functions, such as Anderson Hall, and office space for organizations including the Baptist Student Union.
 The 8,500-seat Robinson-Hale Stadium is the home field for MC Choctaws football games and track meets on the Clinton campus.

 University Place residence halls opened in August 2015 to accommodate 189 students.
 Cost of the eight modern brick units was $16 million.
-The facilities represent the first new residence hall construction in nearly 20 years on the Clinton campus.
+The facilities were the first new residence hall construction in nearly 20 years on the Clinton campus.